pavanyekabote/query-filter-kit/README.md

 ### License

-query-filter-kit is licensed under the ISC License.
+query-filter-kit is licensed under the MIT License.

 ---